 A 1978 graduate of Hastings College of the Law (U.Calif.), he hung out a shingle in San Francisco the day after he was admitted to the California bar.
 In 1982, he moved back to his native New Jersey where he went solo again.
-This inspired him to write the popular, “$olo Contendere: How to Go Directly from Law School into the Practice of Law without Getting a Job, 3d. ed.” (©2010, 2016, Solo Contendere Press, all rights reserved), endorsed by state bars endorsed by many state bars for their newly admitted lawyers.
+This inspired him to write the popular, “$olo Contendere: How to Go Directly from Law School into the Practice of Law without Getting a Job, 3d. ed.” (©2010, 2016, Solo Contendere Press, all rights reserved), which has been endorsed by many state bars for their newly admitted lawyers.
 Marc has also written the “Hip-Pocket Guide” series of short books for improving skills such as courtroom advocacy, police testimony and speaking in public.

 Marc enjoys family activities, traveling, reading field guides, hiking, camping, gardening and fishing.
 Oh, and eating.